Anglican Marian theology: English Reformation

-Present
+Present theology

 Mary has a new prominence in Anglicanism through the liturgical renewals of the 20th century.
 In most Anglican prayer books, Mary is again mentioned by name in the liturgical prayers.
 Further, August 15 has come to be widely celebrated as a feast or festival in honour of Saint Mary the Virgin with Scripture readings, collect, and proper preface.
 Other ancient feasts associated with Mary have also been renewed, and liturgical resources offered for use on these festivals.
-Marian devotions such as the Rosary, Angelus, and Regina Coeli are most commonly associated with the Anglo-Catholic and High Church movements within Anglicanism.
+Marian devotions such as the Rosary, Angelus, and Regina Coeli are most commonly associated with the Anglo-Catholic and High Church churchmanships within Anglicanism.

 An Anglo-Catholic manual, Saint Augustine's Prayer Book: A Book of Devotion for members of the Episcopal Church, first published in 1947, includes a section containing devotions to the Blessed Virgin Mary.
 This includes the Rosary, the four seasonal Marian antiphons, the Memorare, and litanies of the Blessed Virgin and Our Lady of Sorrows.
 A Revised Edition was published in 1967, and the book remains in print with Holy Cross Publications.
 The Anglo-Catholic Prayer book, a classic, was published in an entirely new edition in 2000, and it also includes a section of prayers to the Blessed Virgin, including to her Immaculate Conception and Assumption.

 Anglican theologian Hugh Montefiore, former Bishop of Birmingham, while denying the immaculate conception and the bodily assumption of Mary into heaven, says "Christians rightly honour and venerate her as one of the great saints of God.
 God had signally honoured her by choosing her to be the mother of Jesus."